davidmoten/openapi-codegen/README.md

 IntelliJ IDEA detects and warns about use of Optional types in fields and method parameters.
 That's an unnecessary warning, I'd suppress it.

+An alternative to using Optional in a widespread fashion is to use `jakarta.annotation` `@Nullable` and `@Nonnull` annotations so that IDEs can provide some analysis of problematic null use.
+I chose not to do that but it's a valid approach too (both approaches have pros and cons).

 ## Testing
 Lots of unit tests happening, always room for more.